 Instructions for Authors

 Conservation Biology welcomes submissions that address the science and practice of conserving Earth's biological diversity.
-We encourage submissions that emphasize issues germane to any of Earth's ecosystems or geographic regions and that apply diverse approaches to analyses and problem solving.
-Nevertheless, manuscripts with relevance to conservation that transcend the particular ecosystem, species, or situation described will be prioritized for publication.
+Papers published in Conservation Biology emphasize issues germane to any of Earth's ecosystems or geographic regions and that apply diverse approaches to analyses and problem solving.
+Manuscripts with relevance to conservation that transcend the particular ecosystem, species, or situation described are prioritized for publication.

-2. Research Notes (3000 words).
-Similar to Contributed Papers, but results and inferences may be more focused or preliminary.
+2. Research Notes (3000 words): similar to Contributed Papers, but results and inferences may be more focused or preliminary.

-3. Reviews (7500 words).
-Comprehensive reviews of a given topic.
+3. Reviews (7500 words): comprehensive reviews of a given topic.

-6. Comments (2000 words).
-Papers that respond to material previously published in Conservation Biology.
+6. Comments (2000 words): papers that respond to material previously published in Conservation Biology.

-8. Letters (1000 words).
-Communications regarding topics of immediate interest to readers, including observations on controversial subjects or papers previously published in Conservation Biology.
+8. Letters (1000 words): communications regarding topics of immediate interest to readers, including observations on controversial subjects or papers previously published in Conservation Biology.

 9. Book Reviews are by invitation only.
 All books for possible review should be sent directly to Douglas Clark (email@example.com).